HannahHuckstep/PhlashNAMe/index.md

 ### Visualization
 #### Cytoscape
-After the database is mapped to you can write it to a Simple Interaction Format (SIF) file to import into [cytoscape](https://cytoscape.org/) along with an attribute file.
-The SIF file will be names SIF.sif, which can be renamed but must keep the .sif extension.
-An example of a SIF file looks like:
+After the data is mapped onto the database, you can write it to a Simple Interaction Format (SIF) file and an accompanying node attributes file to import into [Cytoscape](https://cytoscape.org/).
+The SIF file will be named SIF.sif and can be renamed but must retain the .sif extension.
+An example of a SIF file is:

 ```
 21	INPUT	20